 Photography: Dan Hawkins (New Mystics: Myth and Murder)

-My collaboration with New Mystics co-founding members Groucho, then known as NKO, and No Touching Ground, began in 2007 shortly after I arrived to Seattle.
-Our work began innocently enough: capturing pigeons with NTG to develop bizarre multi-dimensional performative installations, or performing under the moniker “Tusk Poacher” as an experimental noise duo with Groucho — and yet always spanning the gutter to the gallery or the butcher shop to the museum.
-We eased into what would develop into the New Mystics while dismantling an old apartment building for the sake of producing a massive group show of installations complete with a final act from a line of riot police who showed up to quell the crowd.
+My collaboration with New Mystics co-founding members Groucho (then known as NKO) and No Touching Ground began in 2007, shortly after I arrived in Seattle.
+Our work started organically—capturing pigeons with NTG to create bizarre multi-dimensional performative installations or performing as the experimental noise duo Tusk Poacher with Groucho.
+We gradually evolved into what would become New Mystics, a process that included dismantling an old apartment building to stage a massive group exhibition—culminating in an unexpected final act when riot police arrived to disperse the crowd.

 "The manner of eating, of evacuating, the respect of sexual rules, the manner of giving, of dressing and of decorating one's home, the use of the most recent mechanical processes, constitute the immutable framework within which we place ourselves more or less high on the rungs of a ladder...